-A total of 137 benchmark cases (fuel rods) that have post-irradiation examination (PIE) were selected for the integral assessment of the FAST code.
-These include 92 fuel rods with steady-state power operation covering a wide range of burnup and 45 fuel rods with steady-state irradiations followed by an end of life (EOL) power ramp.
+A total of 176 benchmark cases (fuel rods) that have post-irradiation examination (PIE) were selected for the integral assessment of the FAST code.
+These include 92 fuel rods with steady-state power operation covering a wide range of burnup, 45 fuel rods with steady-state irradiations followed by an end of life (EOL) power ramp, and 39 fuel rods with steady-state irradiations followed by transient testing.
 The purpose of the code assessment was to assess the code against a limited set of well-qualified data that span the range of limiting operational conditions for commercial light water reactors (LWRs) to verify that the code adequately predicts the integral data.
 The integral data of interest were fuel temperatures, FGR, corrosion, void volumes, and cladding deformation.
 The cases in this relatively limited group were selected using criteria regarding the completeness and the quality of the rod performance data, as follows:

-- The cases should all provide pre-irradiation characterization with well-qualified fuel rod powers, and some data should include PIE data of interest (e.g., FGR, cladding dimensional changes). - Cases for temperature assessment should provide well-qualified fuel centerline temperature data as a function of time or burnup to verify fuel temperature predictions. - Cases ranging from low to high fuel burnup, as well as low to high (limiting) LHGR, should be provided to cover the operating ranges for LWR operation for each fuel performance issue of interest (e.g., fuel temperature, FGR, deformation). - Cases should provide cladding oxidation, hydriding, and deformation under prototypic pressurized water reactor (PWR) and boiling water reactor (BWR) conditions. - Cases should demonstrate the effects (FGR and cladding deformation) of normal operational transients, and overpower transients including anticipated operational occurrences (AOOs) at low and high burnup.
+- The cases should all provide pre-irradiation characterization with well-qualified fuel rod powers, and some data should include PIE data of interest (e.g., FGR, cladding dimensional changes). - Cases for temperature assessment should provide well-qualified fuel centerline temperature data as a function of time or burnup to verify fuel temperature predictions. - Cases ranging from low to high fuel burnup, as well as low to high (limiting) LHGR, should be provided to cover the operating ranges for LWR operation for each fuel performance issue of interest (e.g., fuel temperature, FGR, deformation). - Cases should provide cladding oxidation, hydriding, and deformation under prototypic pressurized water reactor (PWR) and boiling water reactor (BWR) conditions. - Cases should demonstrate the effects (FGR and cladding deformation) of normal operational transients, and overpower transients including anticipated operational occurrences (AOOs) at low and high burnup. - Transient cases should include both failed and non-failed rods in order to assess the cladding failure predictions in FAST.